MikeLP/webpack2-boilerplate/README.md

 The build is minified and the filenames include the hashes.<br>
 Your app is ready to be deployed!

+### `$ npm run start:prod`

+Starts production example server that looking on `build` folder.
+The build is minified and the filenames include the hashes.<br>

+Open <http://localhost:9000> to view it in the browser.

 ## CSS3 (SCSS) usage

 ```scss